I have a weed on my property. How do I get rid of it?

 Yes.
 Often weeds are an indicator of another problem, such as overgrazing, disturbances to the soil surface or soil conditions.
 In many cases, changes in management can be used to control weeds.

 If I have weeds on my property, what are my responsibilities?

 The Alberta Weed Control Act places the responsibility for weed control on the property owner, regardless of where they originated from.

-My neighbor has weeds and I am worried they will spread to my property.
+My neighbour has weeds and I am worried they will spread to my property.
 If I contact you will you use my name?

-We will respond to every weed complaint we receive, ensuring that the complaint source is kept anonymous, and we will work with your neighbor to remedy the situation.
+We will respond to every weed complaint we receive, ensuring that the complaint source is kept anonymous, and we will work with your neighbour to remedy the situation.

 What can be done about weeds when the landowner is unwilling to cooperate?

 The Weed Control Act provides the municipality with the authority to force landowners to comply with the Act.
 Weed Inspectors may issue weed notices with specific instructions for weed control.
 Should these be ignored, the municipality has the right to carry out control and invoice the landowner for these costs.
 Should these costs remain unpaid, they can be added to taxes.